Azure-Samples/azure-cosmos-db-graph-gremlindotnet-getting-started/README.md

 ### Prerequisites

-The only dependency is the [Gremlin.Net driver](http://tinkerpop.apache.org/docs/3.3.0/reference/#gremlin-DotNet), which you can install with the following instructions:
+The only dependency is the [Gremlin.Net driver](http://tinkerpop.apache.org/docs/3.3.0/reference/#gremlin-DotNet) version `3.4.0-rc2`, which you can install with the following instructions:

 - Using .NET CLI: